cdl-geneseo/geneseo-dictionary/J/Jonser.md

 # Jonser

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jonser

 Created by  Unknown User (wlf1), last modified by  Unknown User (spe1) on Nov 20, 2012

 Jonser: n.
 The instigator of a joke; a person who participates in joking or kidding, usually in a lighthearted manner.As of 2012, 40% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)